 3 Key Ways Walkable Skylights Differ from Traditional Skylights

 If you’re balking at the idea of installing a skylight in your home or business, it’s important to know there are different types of skylights available in the market today.
 Depending on the type of skylight you want, some of your reservations might be unfounded.
-Discover several critical differences between traditional skylights and custom walkable skylights, and learn whether a walkable skylight is actually a great fit for you.
+Discover several critical differences between traditional skylights and walkable skylights, and learn whether a walkable skylight is actually a great fit for you.

 How Are Walkable Skylights Different from Traditional Skylights?

 A traditional skylight does occupy space on your roof, elevated deck, or walkway.
 This means any square footage necessary for the skylight is not available for any other use.
 This applies to you and to anyone who might need access to the area.
 (Think construction workers performing maintenance, repairs, or other work.)